No handshakes at meet and greet? Tech show adapts to virus

 More than 100,000 people were expected to attend this year, with about 6% from China.
 The coronavirus has now infected more than 31,400 people globally and killed more than 630, most of them in China.

-The latest turmoil for MWC came Friday when Sweden’s Ericsson, a major supplier of telecom infrastructure gear, said it was pulling out of Feb.
+The latest turmoil for MWC came Friday when Sweden’s Ericsson, a major supplier of telecom infrastructure gear, said it was pulling out of the Feb.
 24-27 event because it feared the health and safety of employees and customers “cannot be ensured.”
 While there’s little sign of a mass exodus in the works, the departure of Ericsson is a blow to the show because it’s one of the biggest exhibitors.

 South Korean tech company LG also withdrew earlier in the week.